sickdyd/react-search-autocomplete/README.md

 ## Latest changes

+- Improved performance with large amount of items
+- `onSearch` now returns they `keyword` searched and `[]` instead of `false` if there are no cached results or results
 - Support for different `items` structure is now properly working
 - `useCaching` is now by default set to `false`